 Step 2: Pick up the Pace

 There are very few hard-and-fast rules when it comes to living and losing with a gastric sleeve because everyone is different.
-But starting an exercise program within the first four weeks after surgery is one of those rules.
+But starting an exercise program within the first four weeks after weight loss surgery is one of those rules.
 If you want to be successful, that is.
 Assuming your beginning efforts are going well, we want you to be doing cardio exercise like walking or swimming five times a week for 40 to 60 minutes each session.

 Then, it’s time to kick it up another notch.
 By three or four months post-op (no sooner than a month after your sleeve), we advise adding resistance training like weightlifting or rowing.
 Adding strength training to your workouts builds muscle faster, which burns more calories even while you’re at rest.
 And ladies, don’t worry that weight training will turn you into Arnold Schwarzenegger.
 For better or worse, it’s incredibly difficult for women to “bulk up.”